Tomi's Christmas Surprise: A Stoma Bag Adventure

 When closing a two-piece setup, I like to make sure the six o'clock to the stoma is closed with a hand mirror I got in some welcome kit.
 Even if it feels like it closed, double-checking it is important.

 Sinfulsot pointed out exactly what I had been thinking when I read your post, Lilac.
 The one thing that worried you so much finally happened... and you survived it, right?
-In fact, it was an event that you were even able to laugh about after the fact and share with us on the forums!
+In fact, it was an event that you were even able to laugh about after the fact, and share with us on the forums!

-Living with an ostomy is -not- easy, but then, everyone has something they must deal with, some sort of baggage (pun intended) to contend with throughout their lives.
+Living with an ostomy is not easy, but then, everyone has something they must deal with, some sort of baggage (pun intended) to contend with throughout their lives.
 I suspect that you will find that things get easier to handle, and you will get better acquainted with Tomi over time, which in turn will lead to fewer worries and issues as you get accustomed to your "new" body.

 Past Member

-...Living with an ostomy is not easy, but then, everyone has something they must deal with, some sort of baggage (pun intended) to contend with throughout their lives.
+...Living with an ostomy is -not- easy, but then, everyone has something they must deal with, some sort of baggage (pun intended) to contend with throughout their lives.
 I suspect that you will find that things get easier to handle, and you will get better acquainted with Tomi over time, which in turn will lead to less worries and issues as you get accustomed to your "new" body.

-In case you couldn't tell, I like to make nested quotes. =P But one of my primal survival skills from the diagnosis of my Crohn's to this most recent turn, my ostomy (which will be a year this coming February), is to intend pun whenever possible.
+=P but one of my primal survival skills from the dx of my crohns to this most recent turn, my ostomy (which will be a year this coming february), is to intend pun whenever possible.

 LilacFaerie

-Tomi likes your puns, he gurgles every time I read one.
+Tomi likes your puns; he gurgles every time I read one.

-Who'd have thought he could read... through a bag no less!
+Who'd have thought he could read... through a bag, no less!

 LOL